ambitus/pyracf/common/run_as_userid.md

 from pyracf import UserAdmin

 user_admin = UserAdmin(run_as_userid="squidwrd")
-# Any future commands would be run under squidwrd's authority
+# All subsequent requests will be made using squidwrd's authority.
 ```

 ## `SecurityAdmin.set_running_userid()`